cityiot/electric-bus-data-collector/readme.md

     docker-compose up -d

 The compose file connects the conf and logs directories as volumes inside the container.
 So for example logs are written to the docker host's file system and not inside the container.

+## Implementation notes

+- IoT-Ticket measurement time stamps are rounded to the nearest second.
+The original time stamps are mostly unique for each measurement since they are updated separately.
+Without rounding they would not go nicely to QuantumLeap since internally it creates a separate database row for each time stamp.
+- When data is send directly to QuantumLeap only the latest updates are sent to Orion for each measurement collection round.
+In history collection the duration of this round is 2 hours and in real time 60 seconds.
+- When real time collecting there is a short 30 seconds delay between the current time and the period measurements are collected from.
+This is to ensure that the measurements have arrived to IoT-Ticket.